dairefinn/discord-bot/README.md

 ## Other commands

-- `/ping` - A simple ping command to check if the bot is online.
-Responds with "Pong!" if the bot is online.
 - `/echo` - A simple echo command to check if the bot is online.
 Responds with the same message that was sent to the bot.
-- `/gnomed` - Joins the voice channel of the user who sent the command, plays a gnome ooh sound effect and then leaves the voice channel.

 # Environment variables